sparkledradical/Eye-Cancer-Patients-Record-Dataset-Project/README.md

 ---

-## 3. Cancer Stage-Specific Counts
+## 3. Cancer Stage-Specific Counts and Equal Distribution Check
 **Question:**
 - How many patients are diagnosed at Stage I, II, III, and IV within each age group?